open-wc/open-wc/packages/es-dev-server/README.md

 ### watch mode

 `createMiddlewares` and `createServer` requires a chokidar fileWatcher if watch mode is enabled.
-You need to pass this separately because the watcher needs to be killed explicitly when the server closes.
+You need to pass this separately because the watcher nees-dev-server to be killed explicitly when the server closes.

 ```javascript
 import Koa from 'koa';